-The NAF supports thousands of artists each year, drawing hordes of spectators from around the country.
-Many Joburgers make the yearly pilgrimage to Makhanda to see the very best in theatre, dance, music and visual art.
-The usually quiet town of Makhanda is turned into a bustling arts hub, as the festival culminates in a spectacular parade presented by city locals, many of whom rely on the festival to make ends meet.
-Similarly, hard-working artists depend on the festival to generate an income through selling tickets, getting their work seen and talked about locally and internationally, and networking with their peers.
+The National Arts Festival supports thousands of artists each year, drawing hordes of spectators from around the country, including eager Joburgers who make the 969 km pilgrimage to Makhanda to see the very best in theatre, dance, music and visual art.
+Over the 11 days of the festival, the usually quiet town of Makhanda is turned into a bustling arts hub.
+The festival culminates in a spectacular parade presented by city locals, many of whom rely on tourism to make ends meet.
+Similarly, hard-working artists depend on the festival to generate an income through selling tickets, getting their work seen and talked about locally and internationally and networking with their peers.

 The First-Ever Virtual National Arts Festival

 On Tuesday, 17 March 2020, CEO of the National Arts Festival, Monica Newtown announced big news regarding the 2020 festival.
-Although the event was scheduled to take place between late June and early July, by which time restrictions on large events may be over, the NAF must have a contingency plan in place to ensure that their programme could continue unhindered.
-More importantly, the NAF seeks to continue their support of artists and local audiences who may be unable to travel to Makhanda due to travel bans.
+Although the event was scheduled to take place between late June and early July, by which time the national lockdown may be over, the NAF needed a contingency plan in place to ensure that their programme could continue unhindered.
+More importantly, the organisation and its sponsors seek to continue their support of artists and local audiences who may be unable to travel to Makhanda due to travel bans.

 Therefore, after much deliberation, the NAF stakeholders have decided to embrace modern technology to present the first-ever virtual National Arts Festival!

 The move to virtual performances and exhibitions is not a novel idea.
-In response to the outbreak of COVID-19 worldwide; artists, museums, galleries and theatres have taken to social media to spread a little light and positivity.
-By sharing their gifts and talents with people who may be under lockdown for weeks on end, artists are providing much-needed hope, bringing people together in this dire time of need.
+In response to the outbreak of COVID-19 worldwide; artists, museums, galleries and theatres have used digital media to spread a little light and positivity.
+By sharing their gifts and talents, artists are providing much-needed hope, bringing people together in this dire time of need.
 This is precisely the goal of the NAF with their move to digital platforms.
-While it is not yet clear how or in what format the festival will be presented, CEO Monica Newtown said, “Our commitment to the arts remains steadfast and we invite you to take this journey with us.”
+CEO Monica Newtown said, "Our commitment to the arts remains steadfast and we invite you to take this journey with us."

 For More Information